 Please note: The listed price does not include a city tax, payable at the time of cruise check-in.
 The tax is required by the ship and is not within our control.

-Overnight: Cruise ship in Dubrovnik
+Overnight: cruise ship in Dubrovnik

-Day 2: Dubrovnik – Pomena (Island of Mljet) (L)
+Day 3: Dubrovnik – Pomena (Island of Mljet) (B, L)

 Enjoy breakfast on board your boat, and then start cruising around the Adriatic Sea to discover several glorious Croatian locations.
 Cruise to Pomena, a hidden port on idyllic Mljet, one of the many Adriatic islands.
 Hop off the ship to explore the island, covered in pine and oak trees, and learn about its history in the legends of Odyssey.

-Lunch will be served on board, after which you can take a walk and visit the two saltwater lakes — some of the most visited attractions on the island -- or discover isolated natural pools for a refreshing swim.
+Lunch will be served on board, after which you can take a walk and visit the two saltwater lakes — some of the most visited attractions on the island — or discover isolated natural pools for a refreshing swim.
 If you wish, you may explore Mljet National Park (own expense) on your own.

-Overnight: Cruise ship in Pomena
+Overnight: cruise ship in Pomena

-Day 3: Pomena – Island of Hvar (L)
+Day 4: Pomena – Island of Hvar (B,L)

 Today's journey will take you to the island of Hvar, once a center of the Venetian Republic in the Middle Ages.
 Hop off the ship to explore this island, featuring a large fertile coastal plain, freshwater springs, pine-covered hillsides, vineyards, olive groves, fruit orchards and lavender fields.

-Overnight: Cruise ship in Hvar
+Overnight: cruise ship in Jelsa

-Day 4: Hvar – Bol (Island of Brac) – Makarska (L)
+Day 5: Hvar – Bol (Island of Brač) – Makarska (B,L)

 In the morning, head to Brač Island, home to Vidova Gora, the highest mountain of all the Adriatic islands.
 Spend time lounging on the beach and then enjoy lunch on board.